ltrgoddard/thesis/temp.markdown

 contributions to the *Intelligencer*, ‘A Note on Metal’, to determine whether the apparent dissonance between his claims to Riley and his actual practice can be more effectively understood.
-The text will be read closely as significant piece of prose in its own right, but will also be examined in light of Prynne’s conception of the general role of prose in little magazines.
+The text will be read closely as a significant piece of prose in its own right, but will also be examined in light of Prynne’s conception of the general role of prose in little magazines.